BBC's flagship soccer show boycotted over Gary Lineker impartiality row - KTVZ

 BBC’s flagship soccer show boycotted over Gary Lineker impartiality row

+The broadcaster now faces a boycott from pundits, presenters and even players of its flagship soccer show “Match of the Day,” while other soccer programs — Football Focus and Final Score — and some radio programming have been forced off-air as a result of the furore.

-So when Lineker criticized the government’s controversial new asylum seeker policy on Twitter and was subsequently stepped down from his presenting duties this week, it sparked a controversy leaving the BBC under fire from opposition politicians, the BECTU union who represent BBC staff, and its former director general Greg Dyke.
+Lineker criticized the government’s controversial new asylum-seeker policy on Tuesday and was subsequently relieved of his presenting duties this week since the BBC said his tweets breached their guidelines, specifically its commitment to “due impartiality.”

+The BBC’s decision has sparked controversy, leaving the organization under fire from opposition politicians, the Broadcasting Entertainment Communications and Theatre Union who represent BBC staff, and its former director general Greg Dyke.

 “The BBC will only be able to bring limited sport programming this weekend and our schedules will be updated to reflect that,” a BBC spokesperson said in a statement Saturday.